Hennmeister/kv-store/README.md

 ### Experiments

-Run `./experiments.sh` to run the executable that generates all experiments data.
+Run `./experiments.sh` to run the executable that generates all experiments data, but beware they take some time to run.
 You can also generate data individually for each experiment by calling the executable file `/build/kv-store-performance-test` with the parameters indicated on the calls of `experiments.sh`.

+You may see `reading failed.: Bad file descriptor` or `writing failed.: Bad file descriptor` depending on how you set up your directories, but this should not affect the results of the experiments.
+The stdout and csv outputs of the experiments are dumped to `/experiments/data`.

 We also provide a `plot_experiments.sh` script that plots the data generated for each experiment.
-You can also plot the data of individual experiments by using the same approach.
+You can also plot the data of individual experiments by also chosing to call the corresponding experiment commang in this file.

 Parameters of `/build/kv-store-performance-test`: